d-kaylor/ipxe-rhcos/README.md

    `git clone git://git.ipxe.org/ipxe.git`

-2. Note the build dependencies at [https://ipxe.org/download](https://ipxe.org/download)
+2. Note the build dependencies at [https://ipxe.org/download](https://ipxe.org/download).
+For RHEL 8 or Fedora, try:

+   `dnf install gcc binutils make xz xz-devel mtools genisoimage syslinux`

 3. Create a custom menu in the src directory.
 See the rhcos.ipxe example in this repository.
 This configures a menu that includes five static ips that can be used for installation.
 It chain loads the node-specific iPXE files from an http server based on the node's mac address.